dillingham/nova-button/readme.md

 | `success` | `->successText('Done!')` | `->successStyle('succes')` | completed & no errors |
 | `error` | `->errorText('Failed')` | `->errorStyle('danger')` | an exception took place |

-Each has a global default in the nova-button cofig.
+Each has a global default in the `nova-button` config.
 Add methods when you want to change for specific resources.

-### Button Classes
+### Button classes

 You can also add classes manually